microsoft/moaw/workshops/serverless-overview/workshop.md

 }
 ```

-The function will accept POST requests with a file in the body, then it will upload the file to a blob storage, and then return a `200` response to indicate that the request was processed successfully.
+The function will accept POST requests with a file in the body, upload the file to a blob storage, and then return a `200` response to indicate that the request was processed successfully.

+Open the Azure Function App resource in the [Azure Portal][az-portal] and go to the `Configuration` panel.
+Then update the App Settings with the `STORAGE_ACCOUNT_CONTAINER` to `audios` and get a connection string from the storage account with your audios container and set the `STORAGE_ACCOUNT_CONNECTION_STRING`.

 #### Deployment and testing